flix/book/src/traits.md

 - `(a, Bool)`
 - `Map[Int32, v]`

-If we try to implement an instance for e.g. `List[Int32]` the Flix compiler reports:
+If we try to implement an instance for e.g. `List[Int32]` Flix reports:

 ```
 ❌ -- Instance Error --------------------------------------------------